 This state of the art science centre aims at giving the public a better understanding of the processes that have shaped the Earth.

 Exhibits include an in-depth history of the Earth including the Big Bang, an earthquake simulator, meteor showers, tropical rain storms and much more.
-It’s very hands on, informative and lots of fun for people of all ages.
+It’s very hands on, informative and lots of fun, especially if you are visiting Eudinburgh with kids.

 Address: Holyrood Rd, Edinburgh